google/error-prone/docs/installation.md

 ---

 Our goal is to make it simple to add Error Prone checks to your existing Java compilation.
-Please note that Error Prone must be run on JDK 8 or newer.
-It can be used to build Java 6 or 7 code by setting the appropriate `-source` / `-target` / `-bootclasspath` flags.
+Please note that Error Prone must be run on JDK 11 or newer.
+(It can still be used to build Java 8 code by setting the appropriate `-source` / `-target` / `-bootclasspath` flags.)

 Please join our
 [mailing list](http://groups.google.com/group/error-prone-announce) to know when